Fitness and Performance

 - Shoulder injuries

-Like most cricket players, fast bowlers must train to generate better efficiency, biomechanics and to stay injury-free.
+Like most cricket players, fast bowlers must train to achieve better efficiency, biomechanics and to stay injury-free.
 According to Ian Pont in his book ’The fast bowlers bible’, most cricketers have the following type of routine to address their training needs (other than net practice):

 - Strength and conditioning